MikeHedde/Rhizotron_Colza/README.md

 ## Overview

-This research compendium describe the data obtained during an experiment on how earthworm functional diversity influences crops and weeds.
+This research compendium describe the data obtained during an experiment on how earthworm functional diversity influences rapeseed and weeds.

 ## Features